bazelbuild/bazel-toolchains/rules/experimental/rbe/README.md

 ### Use case 5 - custom execution properties

 In this scenario, let's assume that a target is best run remotely on a high memory GCE machine.
-The RBE setup associated with the workspace where the target is defined has workers of type "n1-highmem-8".
+Let's also assume that the RBE setup associated with the workspace where the target is defined has workers of type "n1-highmem-8".

 Setting exec_properties = {"gceMachineType" : "n1-highmem-8"} is problematic because it does not
 lend itself to another repo depending on this target in all cases.
-See (anti-patterns](#anti-patterns) below.
-Unlike the case of NETWORK_ON, rbe_exec_properties does not provide a standard HIGH_MEM_MACHINE execution property set (although it might do so in the future).
+See [anti-patterns](#anti-patterns) below.
+Unlike the case of NETWORK_ON, rbe_exec_properties does not provide a standard HIGH_MEM_MACHINE execution property constant (although it might do so in the future).

 The recommended way for a repo (let's call this repo, repo A) to define this high-mem dependency is as follows: